jjvanzon/Circular-Language-Spec/broader-view/extensibility/aspects-as-external-modules.md

 System attributes are automatically added and removed from the regular attribute list of a class.
 That way, system attributes recur everywhere normal attributes occur.
 By adding them to the normal attributes, a programmer can also freely customize the names of the system attributes.

-Being able to appoint an existing attribute to be the system attribute doesn’t might be possible to me.
+Being able to appoint an existing attribute to be the system attribute might not have to be possible to me.

 ##### Which Attributes Exist?